ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 **Systematic errors** can arise from improper use of the measurement equipment, improper experimental techniques, or the use of an incorrect model.
 Systematic uncertainties are consistent between measurements: if you repeat the experiment in the same exact way, you'll get a very similar error.

-Systematic errors are *very useful* in experimental science: the presence of a systematic error means that the experimenter can improve the experiment directly *or* that there is a fundamental problem with one or more of the physical laws being used [fn]for example, the appearance of systematic errors are what particle physicists at CERN rely on to search for new physics beyond the Standard Model.[/fn].
+Systematic errors can be *very useful* in experimental science: the presence of a systematic error means that the experimenter can improve the experiment directly *or* that there is a fundamental problem with one or more of the physical laws being used [fn]for example, the appearance of systematic errors are what particle physicists at CERN rely on to search for new physics beyond the Standard Model.[/fn].

 :::Hider Systematic Error Examples
 Imagine we are characterizing the properties of a pencil.
 Each of the following scenarios are an example of systematic error:

 - @fa-pencil@ When we measure the length of the pencil, if the ruler is made out of metal and the temperature of the room is very low, the ruler might be contracted.
 That implies that the ruler is actually shorter than it should be, and our best estimate for the length of the pencil will always be larger than its true value.

-- @fa-pencil@ If we didn't keep the line of sight perpendicular to the ruler when measuring the pencil length, the resulting measured length would be shorter than the actual length of the pencil.
+- @fa-pencil@ If we didn't keep the line of sight perpendicular to the ruler when measuring the pencil length, the resulting measured length would be longer or shorter than the actual length of the pencil.

 - @fa-pencil@ Say we measured the length, radius and weight of the hexagonal pencil and wanted to characterize its density.
 If we modeled the area of the pencil cross section as a circle rather than a hexagon, our calculation for the resulting density would always be less than the actual density.

 :::

 We can reduce the prevalence of systematic errors in a number of ways[fn]While you can never completely get rid of it, ideally, systematic error should have *less* of an effect on your result than random error.
 We consider systematic error that is this weak to be negligible to the experiment.[/fn].
 Most importantly, we can calibrate and check our equipment against standards *prior* to collecting data[fn]For example, you might double check that your scale is calibrated my measuring the weight of a known mass prior to taking data[/fn].
-We can also thoughtfully consider our measurement techniques, and if any steps in our procedure are introducing unnecessary systematic errors[fn]If you are doing a spring constant experiment by a sunny window, you might consider that the heating of the spring throughout the day might affect your data! [/fn].
+We can also thoughtfully consider our measurement techniques, and if any steps in our procedure are introducing unnecessary systematic errors[fn] If you are measuring the extensibility of a spring by a sunny window, you might consider that the heating of the spring throughout the day might affect your data! [/fn].
 Finally, as we apply models to our data, we can think about if our models are accurate for the given situation [fn]The equation for a projectile learned in introductory physics might not be as applicable to a feather as it is a cannon ball[/fn].

 ## Random Error